 I am now traveling in Japan.
-As I speak some Japanese and know their social protocol, I don't feel any difficulty here; but I do have some new feeling about their politeness.
+As I speak some Japanese and know their social protocol, I don’t feel any difficulty here; but I have some new feelings about their politeness.

 (Written on September 9, 2017)

 In a supermarket, I politely asked a worker about where to find sugar.
-She was an elder lady in her 70s or 80s with a bent back, and it’s not unusual to find Japanese people at the age still working in markets or stores.
+She was an elderly lady in her 70s or 80s with a bent back, and it’s not unusual to find Japanese people of that age still working in markets or stores.

-I thanked her for like three or four times.
+I thanked her like three or four times.

 But she thanked me more than I did.

-She thanked me for me bothered to ask her for their merchandise, for me to patronize the supermarket, for me considering to buy the sugar (as long as I asked) and for other reasons.
+She thanked me for me bothered to ask her for their merchandise, for me to patronize the supermarket, for me considering buying the sugar (as long as I asked), and for other reasons.

 I knew it could be just a typical Japanese reflex, or even unconscious reaction, to be polite for any inquiry, so I usually only offer adequate responses to thank back.

-This could be just my side of the story, but I did have a different feeling about the elder lady’s appreciation to me.
+This could be just my side of the story, but I did have a different feeling about the elderly lady’s appreciation of me.